next-cpan/cnext/README.md

 Sample usages:

 ```
-cplay install A1z-Html                     # install to site directories by default
+cnext install A1z-Html                     # install to site directories by default
-cplay install --installdir=site   A1z-Html  # site is the default
+cnext install --installdir=site   A1z-Html  # site is the default
-cplay install --installdir=vendor A1z-Html
+cnext install --installdir=vendor A1z-Html
-cplay install --installdir=perl   A1z-Html
+cnext install --installdir=perl   A1z-Html
 ```

 ## Checking a repository